Rockets, Nuclear Weapons and Flag Burning

 And he was defiant.

-And now the Biden administration has made them heroes and has paint them.
+And now the Biden administration has made them heroes and has paying them.
+And rich, yeah.

 And then you carry on in the workplace where you meet an illicit affair that's contrary to FBI regulations.